IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2019-02-28-Solving-Switch-Riddle-using-RL.md

 ### Implementation details -

-Following is the model architecture used in the paper -
+Following is the model architecture used in the [original paper](https://papers.nips.cc/paper/6042-learning-to-communicate-with-deep-multi-agent-reinforcement-learning.pdf) -

 ![DIAL Architecture](/blog/assets/img/Solving-Switch-Riddle-using-RL/DIALarchitecture.png "DIALarchitecture")

 [Image Source](https://papers.nips.cc/paper/6042-learning-to-communicate-with-deep-multi-agent-reinforcement-learning.pdf)

-1. Instead of directly giving input observation as 0 or 1 to the neural net, it is passed through an embedding layer.
+1.Instead of directly giving input observation as 0 or 1 to the neural net, it is passed through an embedding layer.

-2. The message from the previous agent is passed through a 1-layer MLP before giving it as an input to the RNN.
+2.The message from the previous agent is passed through a 1-layer MLP before giving it as an input to the RNN.

-3. The previous actions of the agent and agent id are passed through lookup tables.
+3.The previous actions of the agent and agent id are passed through lookup tables.

-4. The final state embedding is given by -
+4.The final state embedding is given by -

 $$ z^a_t = (TaskMLP(o^a_t) + MLP[|M| , 128 ](m_{t-1}) + Lookup(u^a_{t-1}) + Lookup(a)) $$

-5. For better stability and performance a batch normalization layer can be used to preprocess $$ m_{t-1} $$.
+5.For better stability and performance a batch normalization layer can be used to preprocess $$ m_{t-1} $$.

-6. $$ z^a_t$$ is processed through a 2-layer RNN with GRUs, $$ h^a_{1,t} =GRU[128, 128] (z^a_t, h^a_{1,t−1}) $$, which is used to approximate the agent’s action-observation history.
+6.$$ z^a_t$$ is processed through a 2-layer RNN with GRUs, $$ h^a_{1,t} =GRU[128, 128] (z^a_t, h^a_{1,t−1}) $$, which is used to approximate the agent’s action-observation history.

 7.
 Finally, the output $$ h^a_{2,t} $$ of the top GRU layer, is passed through a 2-layer MLP $$ Q^a_t, m^a_t =MLP[128, 128,(|U| + |M|)](h^a_{2,t})$$.